 Memory: Able to recall 3/3 objects immediately and after 1 minute.
 Recent memory - Intact to breakfast this morning.
 Long-term memory - Intact to what high school she attended.

-Abstract reasoning: Intact with ability to identify a bird and tree as both living.
+Abstract reasoning: Intact with the ability to identify a bird and tree as both living.